sinse100/SANE_top_tier_conference_paper/README.md

 + LLM Assisted Dual-View Awareness Framework for Smart Contract Vulnerability Detection
 + bBench: A Comprehensive Performance Benchmark for Blockchain Applications

+### 2024
++ Understanding and detecting privacy leakage vulnerabilities in hyperledger fabric chaincodes

 ### 2023
 + PSCVFinder: A Prompt-Tuning Based Framework for Smart Contract Vulnerability Detection
 + Efficient Avoidance of Vulnerabilities in Auto-completed Smart Contract Code Using Vulnerability-constrained Decoding